Kingxukai/linux/Documentation/networking/driver.rst

 Quiescence
 ----------

-After the ndo_stop routine has been called, the hardware must not receive or transmit any data.
+After the woke ndo_stop routine has been called, the woke hardware must not receive or transmit any data.
 All in flight packets must be aborted.
 If necessary, poll or wait for completion of any reset commands.